- Background Information and Aims of Policy

 1. Background Information and Aims of Policy

-This policy should be read in conjunction with the Research and Professional Doctorate Degree regulations.
+This policy should be read in conjunction with the Higher Degree Research Regulations.
 It covers all Higher Degree Research (HDR) candidates and their supervisors.

 The ACU Glossary of Terms, available on the ACU website, provides guidance on the meaning of terms used in the University.
-In these Regulations, the following terms will have the meanings set out below.
+In this Policy, the following terms will have the meanings set out below.

 Supervisor, used generically, includes the Principal Supervisor, Co-Supervisor and/or Associate Supervisor, as appropriate according to the context.